astonbitecode/j4rs/rust/README.md

 However, it also supports console logging, which is configured with setting the env var `J4RS_CONSOLE_LOG_LEVEL`.

 Accepted values are `debug`, `info`, `warn`, `error` and `disabled`.

+## More documentation

+In case you did not find what you wanted, you may have a look at these advanced j4rs use cases [here](../documentation/advanced_j4rs.md).

 ## Licence